John James Audubon: Citizenship and debt

-During a visit to Philadelphia in 1812 following Congress' declaration of war against Great Britain, Audubon became an American citizen and had to give up his French citizenship.
+During a visit to Philadelphia in 1812 following Congress's' declaration of war against Britain, Audubon became an American citizen and had to give up his French citizenship.
 After his return to Kentucky, he found that rats had eaten his entire collection of more than 200 drawings.
 After weeks of depression, he took to the field again, determined to re-do his drawings to an even higher standard.

 The War of 1812 upset Audubon's plans to move his business to New Orleans.
 He formed a partnership with Lucy's brother and built up their trade in Henderson.
 Between 1812 and the Panic of 1819, times were good.
 Audubon bought land and slaves, founded a flour mill, and enjoyed his growing family.
 After 1819, Audubon went bankrupt and was thrown into jail for debt.
 The little money he earned was from drawing portraits, particularly death-bed sketches, greatly esteemed by country folk before photography.
 He wrote, "[M]y heart was sorely heavy, for scarcely had I enough to keep my dear ones alive; and yet through these dark days I was being led to the development of the talents I loved."